Website icon Xpert.Digital

 • Error analysis

-Key features of clean room automation:
+Key features of cleanroom automation:

-• Camera -based positioning systems for automatic wafer recognition
+• Camera-based positioning systems for automatic wafer recognition

 • Fast cycle times for maximum efficiency

-• ISO 7 standard conformity
+• ISO 7 standards compliance

 • Flexible adaptation to different wafer sizes (150-300 mm)

-Automation in electronics production
+Automation in electronics manufacturing

 SMT lines and pick-and-place technology